 Elsewhere the world extols and applauds

-The goodness and divinity of true love.
+The promise and fruitfulness of true love.

 Wednesday, May 25, 2011

 I was reading this work published by an author, an acquaintance of mine.

 Shy, polite, bashful and restrained as he is, I was disappointed and surprised at certain gross descriptions he had filled (unnecessarily) into a few pages.

 There was some attempt at double entendre and below the belt kind of humour.